w3c/verifiable-credentials/admin/PR-March-2025/Approval_request.md

 # Document title, URLs, estimated publication date

 All publications are currently set to a publication date of 20th of March; to be finalized based on the transition approval.
-None of the documents are on /TR yet
+None of the documents are on /TR yet.

 - Verifiable Credentials Data Model v2.0
   - short name: vc-data-model